buildbot/buildbot/master/docs/developer/database.rst

     This class handles tracking the buildmasters in a multi-master configuration.
     Masters "check in" periodically.
-    Other masters monitor the last checkin times, and mark masters that have not recently checked in as inactive.
+    Other masters monitor the last activity times, and mark masters that have not recently checked in as inactive.

     Masters are represented by master dictionaries with the following keys:

     * ``id`` -- the ID of this master
     * ``master_name`` -- the name of the master (generally of the form ``hostname:basedir``)
     * ``active`` -- true if this master is running
-    * ``last_checkin`` -- time that this master last checked in (a datetime object)
+    * ``last_active`` -- time that this master last checked in (a datetime object)

     .. py:method:: findMasterId(hostname, basedir)